KochIK/Clesset/README.md

 > I plan to fix this soon.

 ## Motivation
-There are many tools on GitHub that try to find unused image assets.
-But none of them worked well on a relly big iOS projects.
+There are many tools on GitHub that try to find unused image assets, but none of them worked well on really big iOS projects.
 So I decided to build my own.

-If you find this helpful for your work, I’ll be happy!🙂

 ## How It Works
 Clesset parses `.imageset` resources and searches for their usage in `*.m` and `*.swift` files using several strategies.